dhivyapadmanaban/California_Wildfires/README.md

 We have chosen PostgreSQl relational database system to store data for our project.
 We are using psycopg2 as the adapter to connect the database with our Python code and using SQLAlchemy which is a Python SQL toolkit to facilitate the communication between pandas and the database.

-Our database is named Wildfire_db that stores the static data in four different tables , for our use during the course of the project.
+Our database is named Wildfire_db that stores the static data in four different tables, for our use during the course of the project.

 Below is the entity relation diagrams, showing the relationship between the four tables and their columns: